Universal Effects System For Synthesizers

 designing my off-site system).
 The stereo volume pedals are

-balancing volumes of the studio synths while experimenting - and none
+balancing volumes of the studio synths while experimenting - and

 of the MIDI retrofits for the old Oberheims implement MIDI volume